By Sydney Johnson

 Retired Lt.
 General Nadja West is no stranger to being a “first.”
 In 2013, West became the first Black female major general of the Army’s active component, as well as the Army Medicine’s first Black female two-star general.
 In 2015, she became the first Black surgeon general of the Army.
 Finally, in 2016, she became the first Black female lieutenant general and highest-ranking woman to graduate from the U.S. Military Academy West Point.

-West currently serves on several boards, one of which is Johnson & Johnson, also a USO partner, who has been hard at work developing a COVID-19 vaccine.
+West currently serves on several boards, one of which is Johnson & Johnson, also a USO partner, who recently developed a COVID-19 vaccine.

 Lt.
 Col. Shawna Rochelle Kimbrell

 Several years ago, retired Lt.
 Col. Shawna Rochelle Kimbrell made headlines when she made her childhood dream a reality and became the first-ever Black female fighter pilot for the Air Force.

 Throughout her years in school, she set her sights on the sky.
 As a kindergartner, she wanted to be an astronaut, but after doing some research, she decided that wasn’t the path for her.
 She then shifted her focus away from spaceships to jets.